 Note: This trail is not well established in parts, involves some scrambling and has exposed edges.
 I wouldn’t recommend doing this trek if it’s wet.

 From Jarjung head south on the road for 3 km.
-Take the pedestrian suspension bridge to cut the corner.
+Take the pedestrian suspension bridge on the left to cut the corner.
 Approximately 200m south of the bridge you will see the signpost for Sekong and Bhutharchho lakes.
 This trail is marked on maps.me.

-The trail ascends fairly steeply through the pine forest along a series of switchbacks until you reach Bhutharchho lake at 2800m.
-It continues on until you clear the forest.
+The trail ascends fairly steeply through the pine forest along a series of switchbacks until it reaches Bhutharchho lake at 2800m.
+It continues on until it clears the forest.
 Bare left to cross the top of the wash.
 Ignore the track that leads to the right as this heads up an alongside valley and won’t provide access to the icefall.

 From the lake walk back up the way you came for around 200m.
 On your left you will see a small track.
 This track was quite overgrown and looks just like a goat track so is easily missed.
 The only slight clue is a small rock on the main trail which has a blue and white marker flag.
 (Though no indication that a turn should be made)

 At 3200m you will reach a clearing with a ruined stone building at the far end.
 As you look up you can clearly see the ridge you need to climb to reach the top.
 The trail begins this ascent behind the ruined building.
 The trail climbs through long grasses and there are often multiple trails.
-It is important here to keep your eyes open for the blue and white marker flags in this section.
+It is important in this section to keep your eyes open for the blue and white marker flags.